-The Company's principal financial instrument is cash.
-Other financial assets and liabilities, such as trade debtors and creditors arise directly from the Company's operating activities.
+The Company's does not posses any complex financial instruments.
+Financial assets and liabilities, such as trade debtors and creditors arise directly from the Company's operating activities.
 The main risks associated with the Company's financial assets and liabilities are set out below.